ACAPP-dev/domain_project/NOTES.md

   - Shows info about domain, available, price if available.

-  2. Search for available domaina based on keyword
+2. Search for available domains based on keyword
    > Type category name

    - Shows list of possible domains for sale based on input.
    - Prompts user: choose number of domain to view or 'exit' to return to search.
 Press enter to view additional options.

 3. Possible enhancement - view websites for sale on Flippa.com for these domains (or a specific domain).